Privacy Policy Sitemap Contact Us

 Maldives, also called Maldive Islands, lies in two rows of atolls made of coral reefs located in the North Central Indian Ocean.
 The closest countries to the Maldives are India (600km to the north) and Sri Lanka (670km to the East).
 There are 22 geographical atolls comprising of 1,192 islands, 132 of which designated as tourist resorts.
 All the islands of the Maldives cover a total area of 90,000 sq. km including land and sea.

-The islands can be broadly classified into:
+The Maldivian islands can be broadly classified into:

 Geology of the Atolls

-Population and Economy of the Maldives
+Population and Economy

-A little more than half of the population is considered rural.
-The inhabitants of the Maldives live in villages on small islands in scattered atolls, except those living in Male, the only relatively large settlement in the country.
+The Maldivian people are widely spread out among the atolls and inhabit about 200 of the constituent islands.
+The population of the Maldives is estimated at 540,407.
+The inhabitants live in villages on small islands in scattered atolls, except those living in Malé, the only relatively large settlement in the country.

 Government and Capital City

 The capital city of the Maldives is called Malé.
 The country Maldives, meaning “the islands of Malé”, is named after the capital city.
-The city is located in the Southern part of the North Malé Atoll (or the Kaafu Atoll) and has a population of about 140,000 people.
-It spans an area of 5.8 sq. km and is considered to be one of the smallest and most densely populated capitals in the world.
-While Malé is located on one atoll, it is spread out into three islands.
-Malé is further divided into six parts, four of which can be found on the central island of Hulhule namely Henveiru, Galolhu, Maafannu, and Machangolhi.
-The other two divisions are the neighboring island of Vilingili and the artificial island of Hulhumalé.
+Located in the Southern part of the North Malé Atoll (Kaafu Atoll), it has a population of about 140,000 people spanning 5.8 sq. km, making it one of the smallest and most densely populated capitals in the world.
+It is characterized by its beautiful mosques, tall buildings, and a bustling fish market.